Broadleaf Thinning Grants

-Tending and thinning are essential operations to produce quality timber in broadleaf forests.
-They improve the timber value of the future crop.
+Tending and thinning are essential operations to produce quality timber in broadleaf forests and also improve the future timber crop value.

 Broadleaves are planted very close together to encourage upward growth and reduce branches.
 Once the canopy starts to close, the trees begin to shade each other.
 At this stage, the lower quality trees should be removed.